James-S-Santangelo/paper-rcourse/paper.md

   - **Lecture 9** introduces randomization tests and teaches simulating datasets and applying such tests on simulated and read data.
   - **Lecture 10** objective is to learn multivariate statistics with a focus on principle component analysis and multivariate analysis of variance.
+  - **Lecture 11** introduces model selection approach, its benefits over traditional inferential statistics, and model selection criteria such as Akaike's  Information Criterion.
 - Numerical modeling:
-  - **Lecture 11** introduces model selection approach, its benefits over traditional
-inferential statistics, and model selection criteria such as Akaike's  Information Criterion.
   - **Lecture 12** objective is to learn population models and using differential equations to analyze system dynamics.
 - Reproducible science:
   - **Lecture 13** focuses on time series data and fitting numerical models to such datasets.
   - **Lecture 14** introduces the scientific method and integrating scientific approaches with group dynamics and in assigning roles and tasks.
 In this lecture students form groups for the final course project.
   - **Lecture 15** focuses on reproducible and collaborative research tools such as Git version control and the Github platform.
-Each group works within a GitHub repository and the team members learn the basics of documenting the progress of the project and collaborating using these tools.
   - **Lecture 16** finishes the course with the topic of reproducibility.
 We learn the barriers, and the beneficial approaches such as the use of metadata and generating comprehensive manuscript in R-markdown.